-MHAS provides legal assistance to at-risk and homeless veterans to remove barriers to housing stability, employment, and self-sufficiency.
+MHAS provides legal assistance to at-risk and homeless veterans with mental health disabilities to remove barriers to housing stability, employment, and self-sufficiency.
 Legal issues include landlord tenant matters, fair housing advocacy, problems with disability and other income maintenance benefits, consumer and medical debt, and warrant issues.
 MHAS has established two behavioral health legal partnerships in this area to resolve clients’ legal issues in an effort to improve mental health outcomes.

 Initially supported through a Skadden Fellowship, this collaborative project with Operation Healthy Homecoming, a program of Mental Health America of Los Angeles, provides legal assistance to veterans who are homeless or at risk of homelessness in a rapid rehousing program.

 View our video about BeHeLP-Vets.

 This new project supported by Equal Justice Works through an AmeriCorps sub-grant provides direct representation to veterans who are homeless or who are at risk of becoming homeless.
 MHAS is working with U.S. Vets and other agencies in the harbor area to provide legal advocacy as a component of holistic care.